How to Run ASO Keyword Research in 5 Minutes (With Live Rank Tracking)

 On Google Play specifically

 We have a separate Google Play ASO guide covering the long-description density model, Play Console category choice, and the per-niche keyword placement for Android.
-It's worth reading even if iOS is your primary platform — most of the keyword ideas port across.
+It's worth reading even if iOS is your primary platform, because most of the keyword ideas port across.

 The fastest mistake to avoid

-The single most common ASO mistake is targeting head terms.
-"Workout", "notes", "messaging", "dating" — these are locked at the top by Apple-owned and household-name apps.
+The most common ASO mistake by far is targeting head terms.
+"Workout", "notes", "messaging", "dating".
+These are locked at the top by Apple-owned and household-name apps.
 Ranking #50 on "workout" gets you nothing.
 Ranking #3 on "home workouts no equipment" gets you installs.

 The opportunity column in the tool is built to prevent this exact mistake.
 Trust the sort.